rosaak/RoutineBioinfoScripts/README.md

     usage: py_seqret.py [-h] -f INFASTA -p PAT_FILE

+	this script is a python implementation of sequence fetch more like emboss seqret
-	give two file , fasta file to search and pattern file
+	inputs are : fasta file to search and pattern file

     optional arguments:
     -h, --help   show this help message and exit